cea-trust-platform/trust-documentation/doc/source/dev_corner/dev_tutorials/build_your_baltik.md

 trust -copy upwind_jdd1
 ```

-An error should occur.
-It is because it has not been taken into account in the `./configure`, so you need to do it again and do again the previous step.
+An error should occur because it has not been taken into account in the `./configure`, so you need to run it.

 Now, you have to re-run the configure script to take into account the newtest case:
 ```